We adapt our activities to what our local communities need, all within our company objectives.

 - Garden visits

 - On-the-ground conservation activities and submissions on state and local planning proposals impacting Australian plants and bushland including NSW government biodiversity reforms

 - Activities involving propagation and planting of Australian plants

 - Community events with active participation by district groups

 Interested in starting a group in your area?
 Please contact

 Since its inception, the Australian Plants Society has been at the forefront of publishing books, articles and references about Australian native plants.
 This series of booklets, published in the 1960s, began to educate the Australian public about our plants.
 The famous ‘Grow What Where’ book is a Society publication.

-Each year, we publish quarterly journals of Native Plants for NSW.
+Each year, we publish monthly newsletters called Native Plants for NSW.
 We also compile the quarterly journal, Australian Plants on behalf of the national Australian Plants Society group.
 These provide up to date information and insights into growing, designing with and conserving Australian native plants.
 These journals are available to members, as part of their membership.

 If you’d like to advertise in our journals, please contact us at email@example.com.

 Follow this link for more resources.